 More specifically, Niall works to design, develop and evaluate technology enhanced learning (TEL) interventions that support the professional development of learning practitioners, primarily healthcare workers in the Global South and in the UK.
 He is motivated by the need to improve TEL intervention design to provide new insights into learning practices, in support of equitable access to educational opportunity.
 Niall’s research is interdisciplinary in nature.
 Niall was previously a Reader in Learing Technologies at the London Knowledge Lab, UCL Institute of Education.
 He holds a PhD in Computer Science from Trinity College Dublin and has been a visiting researcher at the Instituto Superior Técnico, Lisbon and MIT Media Lab Europe.

 Mel Jewell is JNC qualified in Youth and Community work with 10 years’ experience working specifically with disengaged and marginalised young people.

 Having broken the cycle of deprivation in her own life, she is passionate about creating opportunities for young people to develop, and raise aspirations to develop, their skills to their true potential.

-Anne Geniets is a post-doctoral research fellow at the Department of Education, University of Oxford and a Research Member of Common Room at Kellogg College.
-She is a psychologist with a research focus on health, poverty, social justice, and technology in low resource settings.
+Anne Geniets initiated go_girl together with Niall Winters.
+She is a post-doctoral research fellow at the Department of Education, University of Oxford and a Research Member of Common Room at Kellogg College.
+She is a psychologist with a research focus on health, social justice, and technology in low resource settings.

 Paige Mustain is a DPhil student at the Oxford Internet Institute, University of Oxford.
 Coming from a communication background, her research lies at the intersection of education and digital inclusion/exclusion.
 Interested in the relationship between technology and inequality she focuses on the political economy of information and communication technology (ICT) development initiatives in the realm of education.